Last updated: April 6, 2026

 4.1.
 Create a Solid Trading Plan

 A trading plan, which outlines your entire trading strategy, is the single most important tool against emotion.
-It is a set of rules created before the market opens, when you are logical and calm.
+It is a set of rules created before your trading session starts, when you are logical and calm.
 This plan must clearly define:

-• Exact stop-loss price (where you accept you are wrong).
+• Exact stop-loss price (the point where you objectively accept the trade is wrong).

 • Exact take-profit target and desired risk-reward ratio.

-A trader’s job is not to guess the market but to execute this plan perfectly, often using a trading checklist.
+A trader’s job is not to guess the market but to execute this plan perfectly, often by following pre-defined technical setups to remove guesswork and using a trading checklist to ensure every rule is met before clicking “Buy” or “Sell”.

 4.2.
 Use Proper Risk Management

-Strict risk management is the most practical way to reduce stress.
-The core rule is to never risk more than 1-2% of your account on a single trade.
-When you know the absolute maximum amount you can possibly lose is a small, acceptable number, the fear of any single trade is drastically reduced.
+Strict risk management is the most practical way to maintain emotional neutrality.
+The core rule is to never risk more than 1-2% of your account balance on a single trade.
+Knowing your maximum downside in advance reduces stress by making losses predictable rather than a source of panic.

 4.3.
 Stick to Position Sizing Rules